I retired at 32 as a founder. Here's the path I took.

 • At more of a micro-level of "keep the big picture in mind", I often see talented wantrepreneurs get stuck in the weeds of lower-level optimizations, usually around technical design choices.
 They forget (or maybe subconsciously avoid) the higher-level and more important questions of customer development, user experience, and distribution.
 For example: “Are you solving a real problem?” or “Did you launch an MVP and what did your users think?”

 • The pain of regret is worse than the pain of failure.
-I’ve noticed that fear of failure is the greatest thing holding people back from taking action towards their dreams.
-Unless failure means death in your case, a debilitating fear of failure is a surmountable mental block.
-You miss 100% of the shots you don't take.
+I’ve noticed that fear of failure is the greatest thing that holds people back from taking action towards their dreams.
+Unless failure means death in your case, a debilitating fear of failure is an entirely surmountable mental block.
+So get to it.
 When all is said and done, we often regret the things we didn't do in life than the things we did.
+Pretend like you cannot fail: what would you do?

 As Miss Frizzle from The Magic Schoolbus says: "Take chances, make mistakes, get messy!"